vmware-archive/clarity/README.md

     export class AppModule {    }
     ```

-    If your application uses [systemjs](https://github.com/systemjs/systemjs), add the clarity-angular configuration
+    If your application uses [systemjs](https://github.com/systemjs/systemjs), add the configuration
     as in the example below.

     ```